(1) Interpreting Apocalyptic Symbolism

 I hope you can see what kind of mess you get into by taking every word at 100% face value.
 In addition to this direct evidence, the correct interpretation of Bible prophecy provides even more evidence, which you will see several times in this book.

 (3) No Private Interpretation

-How can an individual understand Bible prophecy, doesn’t the Bible say that no one person can interpret Scripture?
+How can one individual understand Bible prophecy, doesn’t the Bible say that no one person can interpret Scripture?
 No, it does not!
 This is an example of inaccurate interpretation.
-Often, when someone offers new insights on Bible prophecy, someone else will jump in and say, “there is no private interpretation” (2 Peter 1:20).
-But that passage is not being correctly understood.
-It is taken out of context, and is often not translated because the Greek is difficult to understand.
+Often, when someone offers new insights on Bible prophecy, someone else will jump in and say, “there is no private interpretation” (2 Peter 1:20) (KJV).
+But that passage is not being accurately understood.
+It is taken out of context, and is often not translated correctly because the Greek is difficult to understand.
 Here is the NIV in context:

 Above all, you must understand that no prophecy of Scripture came about by the prophet’s own interpretation.
 21 For prophecy never had its origin in the will of man, but men spoke from God as they were carried along by the Holy Spirit.
 (2 Peter 1:20-21)

 This means that no prophecy in the Bible ever originated within the mind of a prophet; the prophet did not think up or invent his prophecies.
 It does not mean that no individual can understand prophecy.
 This passage is often used in an attempt to discredit new insights into Bible prophecy, but wrongly so.
 No place in Scripture does it say that only committees can hear from God or be led by God, or are called by God.
 Most likely, the opposite is true.

 The above verse is just being used in an effort to silence people who teach something other than what the critic believes.
 God has not given the correct interpretation to a committee, or to many different people at the same time, because Bible prophecy “experts” are not in agreement.